 Membership is audition-based to ensure that LCC is the best singing organization that it can be, and in the process, continues to attract the highest caliber of musicians dedicated to singing a wide variety of sacred music with integrity and finesse.
 The process helps to: 1) ensure good vocal quality and musicianship throughout the entire choir; 2) foster a sense of musical excellence throughout the choir; 3) nurture healthy morale; and 4) further our mission.

-There will be three audition dates (two in Chicago and one in Oak Park) for both prospective members and current members, at the start of the Fall Prep.
+There will be audition dates (in Chicago and one in Oak Park) for both prospective members and current members, before the Fall Prep begins.
 Early auditions may be offered for returning members immediately following the end of the season in June, contingent upon interest.

 There will always be opportunities to re-audition.
 If one did not have a successful audition and needs to work on his/her singing and/or sight-reading, future auditions may be held at other times during the season for those voice parts needed to further balance the entire choir.

-- Most recent audition score of 95-100: singer exempt from future auditions, unless singer does not sing the entire season or there is a change of director
+Most recent audition score of 90-100: singer exempt from future auditions, unless singer does not sing both concert preps in the season or there is a change of director

-- Most recent audition score of 85-94: singer exempt from auditions for the next year, unless singer does not sing the entire season or there is a change of director
+Most recent audition score of 80-89: singer exempt from auditions for the next season, unless singer does not sing both concert preps in the season or there is a change of director

-Dues for membership are $100 for anyone singing during the performance year.* Anyone is welcome to donate more to support fellow members.
+Dues for membership are $125 for anyone singing during the performance year, $75 for those who have pre-arranged to sing during a single prep only.
+Anyone is welcome to donate more to support fellow members.
 There is no cost to members for music.
-Payment is due to the Treasurer by the fourth rehearsal.
-For assistance/payment plans due to economic hardship, please speak with the Treasurer, Beth Fioritto.
+Payment is due to the treasurer by the fourth rehearsal.
+For assistance/payment plans due to economic hardship, please speak with the treasurer, Jan Stempel.

 As new fundraisers are added, ideas and energy are always welcome!